yambo-code/yambopy/README.md

 - Fulvio Paleari
 - Alexandre Morlet

-The code is at an early stage of development, help us by sending bug reports, patches and suggestions!
+The code is at an ongoing stage of development, help us by sending bug reports, patches and suggestions!